Buying real estate in Nicaragua?

 Sources: World Economic Forum, Berkeley

-5) Foreign buyers will flock to the northern highlands for eco-friendly and sustainable living options
+5) Foreign buyers will show more interest in the northern highlands for eco-friendly and sustainable living options

 The northern highlands of Nicaragua are becoming a popular destination for foreign buyers interested in eco-friendly and sustainable living.